Lab Grown Diamonds: HPHT vs. CVD Explained

 What are the benefits of HPHT diamonds?

+We love HPHT diamonds for their clairty and high-quality colour.
 There are some small differences between a HPHT vs CVD diamond, but as a jeweller we only procure diamonds that meet our quality standards.
 Because of this, you’ll only find diamonds with high quality colour and clarity in our lab grown diamonds search tool, regardless of how they were produced.
 But we do like to let our customers know that any CVD diamonds we offer will have also undergone an HPHT treatment in order to give them the best finish possible.

 CVD Lab Grown Diamonds